CESSProject/doc-v2/consensus-miner/running.md

    cess tools no_watchs cifrost
    ```

-   Every automatic upgrade from you means a bug fix for the consensus miner program by the official, and we **strongly discourage** you from turning off the automatic upgrade feature, as this may render your service **unavailable**!
+   Every automatic upgrade from you means a bug fix for the consensus miner program by the official, and we **strongly discourage** you from turning off the automatic upgrade feature, as this may render your service **unusable**.